People

 Matthew Kruger-Ross, Ph.D. is a Professor at West Chester University, where he teaches graduate courses on educational technology, curriculum, and research methodologies.
 His guiding question — what is it to teach? — shapes a research program that sits at the intersection of philosophy of education and technology, curriculum theory, and the hermeneutic phenomenology of Martin Heidegger.

 His current work investigates what the encounter with AI reveals about education itself — not treating AI as the subject but as an occasion that makes phenomenological questions about teaching visible and urgent.
-He co-directs PEXE Lab, co-hosts The Line podcast, and writes on Substack about the lived experience of being a philosophical educator in an age of technological disruption.
+He co-directs the PEXE Lab, co-hosts The Line podcast, and writes on Substack about the lived experience of being a philosophical educator in an age of technological disruption.

 Sean Legnini